DTel-HQ/dtel/DiscordTel Guide.md

 If you want a mobile number (prefix `0900`), run `>wizard` in a DM (Direct Message) with the DTel bot.

 The wizard is only available to register `0301` and `0900` numbers.
-For all other numbers, please call Customer Support: `>pdial *611`.
+For all other numbers, please refer to calling Customer Support: `>pdial *611`.

 ## 4. Confirmation
 Congratulations!
 You set up your number.